cabforum/code-signing/docs/CSBR.md

 ## 6.7 Network security controls

-The CA/Browser Forum’s Network and Certificate System Security Requirements are incorporated by reference as if fully set forth herein.
+The CA/Browser Forum’s Network and Certificate System Security Requirements are incorporated by reference as if fully set forth herein for the CA, Signing Service and Timestamp Authority.

 ## 6.8 Time-stamping